Description of Change Tactics

 Bio for Scot Holliday, Ed.D.

 I am the Founder & President of Change Tactics.
-I am an expert in organizational change management, sustainability, climate change, and energy.
+I am an expert in developing human potential, organizational change management, sustainability, climate change, energy conservation and human resource management.
 I serve as a change leader, advisor and researcher; depending on the need at hand.
 I work on a project-basis directly with companies, trade associations, government and not-for-profit organizations.
 I work independently with clients or jointly with other firms to provide broader services to clients, e.g. East Meets West Solutions [link].
 Previously I served as a Senior Organizational Change consultant, both at IBM and Accenture.

 I tailor solutions to meet each client’s needs.
 My recent projects have included developing a sustainability working group within a trade association, creating a tactical plan for the United Nations Sustainable Energy for All (SE4ALL) initiative, developing an energy conservation program for multiple buildings & facilities, energy research for the National Academy of Sciences (NAS), and developing new business services for non-profit organizations.